HLammers/cybo-drummer/README.md

 ## Known Issues
 - [ ] Cybo-Drummer only responds to MIDI program change message if the program block on the program page is active – it should always respond to program change events
 - [ ] Trigger doesn’t send note off, even if send note off is enabled
-- [ ] Add program doesn’t check if maximun number of programs (255) is reached
+- [ ] Add program doesn’t check if maximum number of programs (255) is reached
 - [ ] Add device doesn’t check if maximum number of devices (4,096) is reached
 - [ ] Add preset doesn’t check if maximum number of presets (4,096) is reached
 - [ ] Text input doesn’t limit the length of a program/device/trigger/preset name